 Nature & Extents of STSE Actions

-Because governments have not tended to adequately address many of the numerous STSE Harms, apparently because they often prioritize interests of capitalists over those of general populations, it seems essential that community members critically analyze STSE relationships and develop & take altruistic actions – like those in the video at right/below – to overcome harms they identify.
+Because governments have tended not to adequately address many STSE Harms, apparently because they often prioritize interests of capitalists over those of general populations, it seems essential that community members critically analyze STSE relationships and develop & take altruistic actions – like those in the video at right/below and here – to overcome harms they identify.
 This page provides discussions, with examples, of different kinds of actions – including coordination among them.

 Kinds of STSE Actions